eProsima/Discovery-Server/README.md

 + A `RemoteServerList_t  m_DiscoveryServers` lists the servers linked to the participant.
 This member has only significance if `discoveryProtocol` is **CLIENT**, **SERVER** or **BACKUP**.
-These member elements are `RemoteServerAttributes` objects that identify each server and report where to reach it:
+These member elements are `RemoteServerAttributes` objects that identify each server and report where the servers can be reached:
 	- `GuidPrefix_t guidPrefix` is the RTPS unique identifier of the server participant we want to link to.
-There is a `ReadguidPrefix` method to easily fill in this member from a string formatted like `"4D.49.47.55.45.4c.5f.42.41.52.52.4f"` (note that each octec must be a valid hexadecimal figure).
+There is a `ReadguidPrefix` method to easily fill in this member from a string formatted like `"4D.49.47.55.45.4c.5f.42.41.52.52.4f"` (note that each octet must be a valid hexadecimal figure).
 	- `metatrafficUnicastLocatorList` and `metatrafficMulticastLocatorList` are ordinary `LocatorList_t` (see Fast-RTPS documentation) where the server's locators must be specified.
 At least one of them should be populated.
-	- `Duration_t discoveryServer_client_syncperiod` specifies the time span between PDP metatraffic exchange, and has only significance if `discoveryProtocol` is **CLIENT**, **SERVER** or **BACKUP**.
+	- `Duration_t discoveryServer_client_syncperiod` specifies the time span between PDP metatraffic exchange and has only significance if `discoveryProtocol` is **CLIENT**, **SERVER** or **BACKUP**.
 The default value is half a second.